vierge-noire/cakephp-fixture-factories/README.md

 the Fixture Factories approach.

 [Here is a presentation](https://www.youtube.com/watch?v=a7EQvHkIb60&t=107m54s) held at the CakePHP online Meetup on 29th April 2020.
+[Here is a video](https://www.youtube.com/watch?v=x2JV59SmDik) on the motivations behind the present package.
 There will be more coming soon.

 ## Installation